Lab 3: GUI development

 resume.html

-file under the views folder as shown in the directory.Use a generative AI to generate a barebones HTML home page for your website.
-It should meet the following requirements
+file under the views folder as shown in the directory.Use generative AI to generate a barebones HTML home page for your website.
+Make sure the prompt is specific.
+With GPT-4o, we suggest using this prompt:

 Create a